GlebMage/ml-course-hse-homework/README.md

 # ml-course-hse-homework
-My homeworks from the course "Machine learning 1" in NRU HSE
+My homework from the course "Machine learning 1" in NRU HSE

 ## hw2